 2017 is the “Year of the Rooster,” following the Oriental zodiac.
 The rooster is the tenth in the group of twelve animal guardian deities collectively known as the Sibijisin, which literally means "Twelve (sibi) Gods of the Earth (jisin)."
 The animals of the Sibijisin in order are the mouse, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.

-In ancient times, Koreans had referred to the twelve animals to measure the hours of the day.
-For example, the hours between 5 a.m. and 7 a.m. had been called "Myosi" (Time of the Rabbit), and the hours between 1 p.m. and 3 p.m.
-"Misi" (Time of the Sheep).
-The entire day had been divided into twelve different "times," each represented by one of the twelve animals.
-Also, the animals had been thought to represent directions.
-As the animals have long been revered as guardians against evil spirits, their statues have been built around many royal tombs and sites.
+In ancient times, Koreans referred to the twelve animals to indicate direction and to measure the hours of the day.
+For example, the hours between 05:00 and 07:00 were called "Myosi" (Time of the Rabbit), and the hours between 13:00 and 15:00 were "Misi" (Time of the Sheep).
+The entire day was divided into twelve different "times," each represented by one of the twelve animals.
+These twelve guardians were thought to block bad things during their appointed times.
+As the animals have long been revered as guardians against evil spirits, their statues were built around many royal tombs and sites.

 Moreover, each year is marked by a jisin; since there are twelve jisins, the cycle repeats every 12 years.
 It is traditionally believed that people possess the personality of the animal that marks their birth year.
 Therefore, the year and the time of birth are often used to determine one’s personality and fate.

 - Mouse (1948, 1960, 1972, 1984, 1996, 2008)